knpwrs/Learning-CPlusPlus/README.md

   [Docker] with a lightweight base image such as [Alpine].
 While this works well for CI / testing I believe it will actually become even more problematic for cross-platform applications.
+* [CLion] is a little bit deceptive.
+I had [Google Test] working but then when I went to do a build in my terminal it wasn't working.
+I had to do some more work to figure out why that was the case (see [419165a]).
+Sometimes autocomplete also breaks down and the IDE reports errors that aren't actually errors.
+Maybe I'm doing something wrong but based on my experience with other JetBrains IDEs and plugins I've come to expect more from them.

 ## License